DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 ```
 And as always, if explanations are unclear, you can examine validator's test cases by yourself

-Fantastic!
-We finished with the main elements of the environment, and now we need to implement the renderer of the environment.
+***Fantastic!
+We finished with the main elements of the environment!
+And now below are the rest of the elements with explanatory comments that will use for the full operation of snake game.
+You can just copy paste them.***

 ### Renderer